0

 Understanding Female Libido

-The following six key areas must ALL be considered when it comes to boosting a woman's libido:
+The following six key areas are all worth considering when it comes to supporting a woman's libido:

-3. Lifestyle influences (i.e. alcohol and tobacco use).
+3. Lifestyle influences (such as alcohol and tobacco use).

 5. Evaluate stress levels.

-6. Look at the degree of other intimacy in the relationship, often done by finding new, creative pursuits together
+6. Look at the degree of other intimacy in the relationship, often nourished by finding new, creative pursuits together.

-It’s a dance – working with the biochemistry AND also making sure the relationship has enough shared moments to drive release of the bonding hormone oxytocin and the neurotransmitters serotonin (relaxation) and dopamine (drive and desire for that dude you love next to you).
+It's a dance — working with the biochemistry AND making sure the relationship has enough shared moments to support the bonding hormone oxytocin and the neurotransmitters serotonin (relaxation) and dopamine (that spark of desire for the dude you love next to you).

 Now, back to biochem 101.

-It is true that, to some extent, testosterone levels do have an impact on desire.
-The good news is that there are a number of diet and lifestyle modifications that can make a significant difference to testosterone levels.
+It is true that, to some extent, testosterone levels are involved in desire.
+The good news is that there are a number of diet and lifestyle choices that can make a meaningful difference to your overall hormonal vitality.

-Our Top Ten Tips For Boosting Your Testosterone
+Our Top Ten Tips For Supporting Your Hormonal Vitality

-🥥 Add coconut oil, olive oil, avocado, or cold water fish to your diet: Cholesterol is the starting point of all the steroid hormones, and these foods ensure there is an adequate supply of good cholesterol.*
+🥥 Add coconut oil, olive oil, avocado, or cold water fish to your diet: Cholesterol is the starting point of all the steroid hormones, and these foods support an adequate supply of healthy fats your body needs.*